Microsoft President: Democracy Is At Stake. Regulate Big Tech

 It will be years before a court ruling (if any) lands.
 Smith encourages his fellow tech leaders to look for places where they can compromise.
 He is the one who pushed Bill Gates and Microsoft to enter a settlement, which was hard, emotionally.

-"There were days when people would say, 'Why are you such a wimp?,' " Smith recalls.
+"There were days when people would say, 'Why are you such a wimp?' " Smith recalls.
 "The answer in my view was because it was the wrong fight to fight" and "it often takes more courage to compromise than it does to keep fighting."

 That sounds like geopolitical, business and marriage advice.
 Maybe Smith has another book in him.